-Note: Because the touch/click area does not include the label on the left, clicking this label does not toggle the checkbox.
+Note: Because the touch/click area does not include the label on the left, clicking or tapping the label does not toggle the checkbox.

 If there are several options to choose from in a form, the label describes the entire checkbox group, and the texts describe the individual checkboxes.

-Exception: If one or several of the checkbox texts is very long, or is formulated as a phrase, use sentence style and appropriate ending punctuation.
+Exception: If one or several of the checkbox texts is very long, or is formulated as a phrase, use sentence case and appropriate ending punctuation.

 For forms with labels above the fields, place the label above the checkbox group, or do not use a label.
 For a single checkbox, use only a checkbox text.

-If the text exceeds the available width, it is truncated.
+If the text exceeds the available width, it can wrap.
 The touchable area for toggling the checkbox ends where the text ends.

 If the width allows more space than the text requires, white space is added.
 The touchable area for toggling the checkbox is increased according to the manually-set width.

-If the checkbox appears in a read-only form, set the checkbox to read-only (editable = false).
+If the checkbox appears in a read-only form, set the checkbox to read-only (property

 Do not combine the settings “disabled” and “read-only”.
 This is technically possible, but does not make any sense.